-The MASTER HIGH FREQUENCY EQUAL-IZER (9) is capable of 15 dB boost or cut @ 10 kHz and is designed to exhibit a "shelving" characteristic.
-The operation of this EQ control is similar to the low EQ with the exception of the fact that it controls the high frequency portion of the audio spectrum.
+The MASTER HIGH FREQUENCY EQUAL-IZERS (13) (14) are capable of 15 dB boost or cut @ 10 kHz and are designed to exhibit a "shelving" characteristic.
+The operation of these EQ controls is similar to the low EQ with the exception of the fact that they control the high frequency portion of the audio spectrum on their respective channels.
 Care should be taken not to over-boost the high frequencies to avoid undue amplification of residual system noise (hiss) as well as creating a "strident" or screechy sounding system.
 High frequency over-boost also tends to create undue acoustic feedback.
 When balancing ANY of the equalizers for proper tonality, you always start with ALL equalizers in their flat (12 o'clock) positions and work from there.
-After you have spent several hours working with any particular setup of mics, performers, etc., you will acquire a good working equalization setup and be able to achieve the desire tonality.
+After you have spent several hours working with any particular setup of mics, performers, etc., you will acquire a good working equalization setup and be able to achieve the desired tonality.

-The important thing to keep in mind about the equalization on the 1200 Mixer is that each channel is provided with its own set of EQ controls to correct problems in that particular channel, while Master EQ is provided to allow for overall tonal balance and feedback control.
+The important thing to keep in mind about the equalization on the 600 Stereo Mixer is that each channel is provided with its own set of EQ controls to correct problems in that particular channel, while Master EQ is provided to allow for overall tonal balance and feedback control.
 We have not included this equalization system to allow tremendous boost or cut but rather to allow incremental EQ where it is needed.
 You must use common sense in the use of these controls in order to achieve satisfactory tonal balance and intelligibility.